Call Today 0115 9656634

 Read the Full Story

-Physical assessments are accepted as a prerequisite to employment in many industries, particularly for safety-sensitive job positions.
+Physical assessments or pre employment checks are accepted as a prerequisite to employment in many industries, particularly for safety-sensitive job positions.
 Such assessments routinely include vision and hearing tests for employees (for example heavy goods vehicle drivers), drug and alcohol testing (for example in the airline industry for pilots), and hearing and spirometry tests required to meet health and safety standards (for example in heavy manufacturing environments).

 Employers may also be interested in a prospective employees' ability to perform physical portions of essential job functions.
 This may be assessed through physical ability testing.
 Moreover, employers may have concerns about their employees' health and overall physical fitness as those factors affect productivity, health care costs (sickness absence and related management costs), and compensation claims.